Knowledge graphSettings

 • kpps (kilo packets per second) — thousands of packets per second.

-• Packets arrive out of original order; requires buffering or reordering logic.
+• Packets arrive in a different order than they were sent, which requires buffering or reordering logic.

 • Share of packets usable by the application without expensive recovery.